How To Effectively Engage Sensory And Intuitive People - People Development Magazine

 Understanding whether you lean towards Sensing or Intuition can be immensely practical.
 It influences career choices, communication styles, and decision-making processes.
 For instance, a Sensing person might thrive in data-driven fields like accounting, while an Intuitive might find fulfilment in creative roles like marketing.

 The problem with MBTI is that some people believe the word “type” traps people into one of the two parts of the dichotomy.
 It becomes a label.
-The truth is of course that we all take in information through our senses and our intuition in different quantities and a variety of situations.
-We just can’t be taking in information from both sources at once.
-One day we could be realistic and down to earth, and the other might be finding joy in our dreams and vision, and using our sensing and intuitive abilities depending on the situation.
+The truth is, of course, that we all take in information through our senses and our intuition in different quantities and a variety of situations.
+We can’t take in information from both sources at once.
+One day we can be realistic and down-to-earth, and the next, we might find joy in our dreams and visions, and utilise our sensing and intuitive abilities, depending on the situation.
 Our type is determined by how we feel most comfortable, taking in information for the most part.

-I remember talking to a friend about my plans and aspirations, and how I wanted to change the world and make a real difference.
+I recall discussing my plans and aspirations with a friend and how I wanted to make a meaningful impact and change the world.
 I rambled on for about 15 minutes, enthused by my theme and feeling passionate about what I wanted to do.
-She listened attentively, smiling and nodding.
-When I finished, before I got the last words out of my mouth she said “Lovely, but let’s get back down to earth now shall we?”
+She listened attentively, smiling and nodding her head.
+When I finished, before I got the last words out of my mouth, she said, “Lovely, but let’s get back down to earth now, shall we?”

-To grow as leaders and effective people whether in a leadership role or not, it is healthy and right to be both sensing and intuitive.
-If your preference is more prevalent either way you might find it more difficult to get that balance right.
+To grow as leaders and effective people, whether in a leadership role or not, it is healthy and right to be both sensing and intuitive.
+If your preference is more prevalent, either way, you may find it more challenging to strike that balance.

 Leaders who get the balance right will respect the preferences of both sensing and intuitive employees and:

-- Use their imagination and aspirations to develop a clear vision, and convert it to understandable outcomes
+1. Use their imagination and aspirations to develop a clear vision and convert it into understandable outcomes.

-- Make connections; develop big picture and systems thinking to have an overview of how things will be.
+2. Make connections; develop big-picture and systems thinking to gain an overview of how things will unfold.

-- Harness the power of strategic plans as well as action plans
+3. Harness the power of both strategic plans and action plans.

-- Bridge the gap between current and future reality with communication, plans and milestones.
+5. Bridge the gap between current and future reality through effective communication, clear plans, and well-defined milestones.

-- Connect the past, present and future through storytelling and timelines
+6. Connect the past, present and future through storytelling and timelines.

-- Work towards outcomes through believable milestones, so both realistic and idealistic, can buy in
+7. Work towards outcomes through believable milestones, so both realistic and idealistic goals can be achieved, and buy-in can be gained.

-- Be tuned in and help solve day-to-day problems
+8. Be tuned in and help solve day-to-day problems.

-- Support and give credit and reward for “here and now” achievements
+9. Support and give credit and reward for “here and now” achievements.

-- Realise they have to understand the “here and now” to be able to turn idealistic dreams into reality
+12. Realise they have to understand the “here and now” to be able to turn idealistic dreams into reality.

 Are you sensing or intuitive?
-Do you think your leader understands sensing and intuitive needs?
+Do you think your leader understands the needs of sensing and intuitive individuals?
 At times, do you get frustrated with others because they seem to live on a cloud?
 Do you get disheartened because someone can’t seem to focus on anything beyond tomorrow?
 I would love to hear your comments!